 Why Knowing Your Risk Tolerance Is Important

 Back in January, I wrote I finally reached millionaire status or as I put it back then “a two comma club member.
 A seven-figure Jigga.
 A paper millionaire.”
-Before I even completed my celebratory dab, C-19 roared up and smacked me in the face.
+Before I even completed my celebratory dab, COVID-19 roared up and smacked me in the face.
 In roughly two months, the S&P 500 dropped by 30%.
 If I had my entire retirement fund in the market, I would have seen over $300,000 evaporate in 60 days—the equivalent of crashing a Lamborghini or burning down an average home in the US.

 That massive drop in the market could have murdered my Early Retirement plans.
 But that didn’t happen.
 Why?